akalinow/TPCReco/GUI/bin/README_rateHistos.md

 ## Description

-The "dumpRateHistos" executable processes a single GRAW file and finds dot-like evvents according to specified cuts.
+The "dumpRateHistos" executable processes a single GRAW file and finds dot-like events according to specified cuts.
 It prepares several histograms that are useful to estimate event rate, dead time and distribution of dot-like events on the readout plane:
 - time difference between events (all events, dot eventts)
 - distribution of dots on XY plane.